Third Trimester (from 28 weeks to delivery, around 40 weeks)

 The laboratory tests used during these weeks are primarily directed toward preparing for the birth of a healthy baby and may include the following:

-- Urine screen for sugar and/or protein
+- Urine screen for glucose and/or protein

 - Urine culture to detect bacteriuria (may be repeated)